Severe Thunderstorm Warning issued for Bent, Kiowa, Prowers by NWS - News Break

 Severe Thunderstorm Warning issued for Bent, Kiowa, Prowers by NWS

-Effective: 2021-05-21 18:51:00 MDT Expires: 2021-05-21 19:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Bent; Kiowa; Prowers A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM MDT FOR NORTHWESTERN PROWERS...CENTRAL KIOWA AND NORTHEASTERN BENT COUNTIES At 650 PM MDT, a strong thunderstorm located near Queens Reservoir, or 13 miles north of Lamar, moving northeast at 45 mph.
+Effective: 2021-05-21 18:39:00 MDT Expires: 2021-05-21 19:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Bent; Kiowa; Prowers The National Weather Service in Pueblo has issued a * Severe Thunderstorm Warning for Northwestern Prowers County in southeastern Colorado Central Kiowa County in southeastern Colorado Northeastern Bent County in southeastern Colorado * Until 715 PM MDT. * At 638 PM MDT, a severe thunderstorm was located near Wiley, or near Lamar, moving northeast at 45 mph.
 HAZARD...70 mph wind gusts and quarter size hail.
-SOURCE...Dopper radar indicated.
+SOURCE...Lamar ASOS measurement.
 IMPACT...Hail damage to vehicles is expected.
 Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Lamar, Wiley, Neeoshe Reservoir, Sweetwater Reservoir, Chivington, Brandon, Neegronda Reservoir and Queens Reservoir.
+Wind damage is also likely to mobile homes, roofs, and outbuildings. * Locations impacted include Lamar, Wiley, Neeoshe Reservoir, Chivington, Brandon, Neegronda Reservoir, Queens Reservoir and Sweetwater Reservoir.
 HAIL...1.00IN WIND...70MPHalerts.weather.gov